 In September 2018, Governor Brown signed Senate Bill SB 1029, known as the North Coast Railroad Authority Closure and Transition to Trails Act, to dissolve the North Coast Railroad Authority (NCRA) and transfer the rights-of-way and other properties to a successor agency that would create a Great Redwood Trail for hiking, biking and riding.
-The bill directed the California Transportation Agency, Caltrans, Department of Finance and Department of General Services to prepare an assessment of NCRA's debts and assets, and a preliminary assessment on the viability of constructing a trail on the NCRA corridor.
-SB 69 passed the California legislature in September 2021 and formalizes the wind-down of the NCRA which will transition to the Great
+The bill directed the California Transportation Agency, Caltrans, Department of Finance and Department of General Services to assess NCRA's debts and assets, and the viability of constructing a trail on the NCRA corridor.
+The California legislature and Governor passed SB 69 (September

-Redwood Trail Agency.
-The Agency will be tasked with the planning and construction of the Great Redwood Trail, which is envisioned to be a 300-mile rail-trail running from the edge of the San Francisco Bay Area in Marin County, through the Eel River Canyon, and terminating in Blue Lake and Samoa.
+2021) which formalized winding-down the NCRA and transitioning to the Great Redwood Trail Agency.
+The Agency will be tasked with the planning and constructing the trail, which is envisioned to be a 300-mile rail-trail running from the edge of the San Francisco Bay Area in Marin County, through the Eel River Canyon, and terminating in Blue Lake and Samoa.
 Existing Class I trails such as the Humboldt Bay Trail are part of this larger proposed interregional system.
 The Carlotta Branch line of the NCRA right-of-way would connect the communities of Hydesville and Carlotta, while other sections would connect Rio Dell, Fortuna, and Loleta.
 Plans to extend the Humboldt Bay Trail south to the College of the Redwoods would benefit from rail-banking and the ability to build rail-to-trail.